papadanku/RealityDocs/_sources/community/mapping/aasv4.rst.txt

    gameLogic.setTicketLossPerMin 1 20
    gameLogic.setTicketLossPerMin 2 20

 Scroll to the section that starts with ``rem ------------------------------- LevelSettings -------------------------------``.
 That's where your teams are defined.
 The easiest thing to do is to check other maps' init.con for the team abbreviations that you want to use.
-Place Team 1 on the first line and Team 2 on the second, then re-save.
+Place ``Team 1`` on the first line and ``Team 2`` on the second, then re-save.

 Placing Control Points (CPs)
 ----------------------------

 As a quick refresher to the layer tutorial, here's how to create control points (CPs):

    #.
-Open BF2 Editor in it's "Level" function.
+Open BF2 Editor in it's ``Level`` function
    #.
-In the right column of the Editor screen, select the layer you'd like to add a control point to.
+In the right column of the ``Editor`` screen, select the layer you'd like to add a control point to
    #.
-Move the camera around in the map and locate where you want to put your control point.
+Move the camera around in the map and locate where you want to put your control point
-   #.
-Right-click on the spot where you want to place the control point and choose "Create ControlPoint" from the menu that pops up.
+   #. :kbd:`Right-Click` on the spot where you want to place the control point and choose :guilabel:`Create ControlPoint` from the menu that pops up.
    #.
 A window will pop up prompting you for a name.

-PR uses a specific naming convention.
+Project Reality uses a specific naming convention.
 Ignore the suggestion that the editor recommends and use this naming template:

 .. code-block::